-The beamline is used for high harmonic generation spectroscopy, HHG optimisation experiments, and coherent XUV imaging.
+The beamline is used for high harmonic generation spectroscopy, HHG optimisation experiments, and coherent XUV imaging with the 1 kHz laser system.
 The beamline offers wavelength selection and focusing with filters and multilayer mirrors.
 Compared to our beamline with monochromator, we have more flexibility in configuring the XUV generation conditions and can use higher pulse energies for generation.

 The key diagnostic on this beamline is a flat-field spectrometer.
 For imaging experiments, the flat-field grating is pulled out of the beam path, allowing the beam to propagate through filters to a chamber containing sample positioning stages, XUV multilayers and an x-ray CCD camera.
 A variety of filters and multilayer mirrors can be provided.